P1NHE4D/create-react-components/README.md

 # build-react-component

 With build-react-component you can easily generate new react components.
+It is heavily inspired by stencil's component generator.

 ### Features:
 - Typescript and Javascript support